xzuyn/ROCm-Guides/README.md

-# THIS IS A TUTORIAL/INSTALL GUIDE FOR RDNA3 GPUS.
+# THIS IS A TUTORIAL/INSTALL GUIDE FOR ROCM 5.6.5 ON RDNA3 GPUS.
 IT WILL NOT WORK WITH OLDER MODELS.
 ## Main Guide
 This is the main README guide.
 This will get you set up to be able to follow the other guides.

-It will get you the correct kernals, drivers, and ROCm 5.6.5.
+It will get you the correct kernals, drivers, and **ROCm 5.6.5**.

 If you don't already have this stuff done, the other guides will be of ***no use to you*** as they ***won't work***.